shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Bond Disdain

+At level 3, you can disrupt others who are casting harmful spells.
+Choose a school of magic, this becomes your disdained school.
+Whenever you gain a new bonded school, you may also gain a new disdained school.
+Your bonded schools and disdained schools may not overlap.

-At level 3, you can disrupt others who are casting spells in your bonded schools.
-Whenever you or another creature casts a spell, you may apply one Bond Disdain option that you learned to it:
+Whenever another creature casts a spell in your disdained school, you may apply one Bond Disdain option that you learned to it:

 -   Costly: Double the amount of spell slots and/or spell points spent to cast this spell.
 If the caster can’t pay the cost, the spell fails, still spending any slots and/or points they already spent.
 -   Close: Half this spell’s cast range.